innerr/ticat/README.md

 There is another command `dev.bench` in the previous search result:
 ```
 ...
-[bench]
+[dev.bench]
      'build binary in pwd, then restart cluster and do benchmark. @ready'
-    - full-cmd:
-        dev.bench
-...
+[bench.jitter-scan]
+     'pretend to scan jitter @ready'
 ```
 It does "build" and "restart" before bench according to the help string, useful for develeping.

-The default data scale is "1", we use "4" for a test.
+The default data scale is "1", we use "4" for testing.

 Bisides that, we add a jitter detecting step after benchmark, this command also have the `@ready` tag so we found it.